ahandsomeChineseboy/inet/tutorials/queueing/doc/Meter.rst

 =====

-In this step, packets are produced periodically by an active packet source (ActivePacketSource).
-The packets are consumed by a passive packet sink (PassivePacketSink).
+In this step, packets are produced periodically by an active packet source (:ned:`ActivePacketSource`).
+The packets are consumed by a passive packet sink (:ned:`PassivePacketSink`).
 The packet rate is measured and if the rate of packets is higher than a predefined threshold, then packets are dropped.

 .. figure:: media/Meter.png